ps-pat/Moonshine.jl/docs/src/quickstart.md

     `∘` is obtained in the REPL via LaTeX-type syntax and tab completion: just type `\circ<TAB>`.
 Learn all about it in
     [the official documentation](https://docs.julialang.org/en/v1/manual/functions/#Function-composition-and-piping)
-In addition, Moonshine implement a variety of specialized coalescent theory-related methods.
-Those are described in the [AbstractGenealogy](@ref) section.
+In addition, Moonshine implements a variety of specialized, coalescent theory-related methods.
+These are described in the [AbstractGenealogy](@ref) section.
 Methods specific to coalescent trees and ancestral recombination graphs are also available and documented in [Tree & ARG](@ref).
-The API is not fully documented yet, but should be improved shortly.
+The API is not fully documented yet, but will be improved shortly.
 That's about it for now.
 Go on and have fun coalescing!